UlyssesInvictus/QuizDB/client/src/md/about.md

 [^3]: Okay, not really.
 But I wonder if there's a difference in question quality between the kind of writer who has Wheaties for breakfast and the kind that has Red Bull...

 [^4]: Except, perhaps, a screen "made for ants."

-[^5]: Although, my understanding of the QB world tells me it will likely just be used to make fun of bad question writers.